 19The earth is broken up, the earth is split asunder, the earth is thoroughly shaken.
 20The earth reels like a drunkard, it sways like a hut in the wind (Isaiah 24:19-20).

-No wonder that people will faint from terror, apprehensive of what is coming on the earth (Verse 26).
+No wonder people will faint from terror, apprehensive of what is coming on the earth (v.
+26).
 When the world is at its darkest hour, the Lord Jesus will come.
 “At that time they will see the Son of Man coming in a cloud with power and great glory” (Luke 21:27).

 What Does the Bible Say About Armageddon?

 When I say the word “Armageddon,” what comes to mind?
 Most of us picture the final battle of the Last Days.
 When Christ returns, where will His feet stand?
 I don't read anywhere in the Scriptures of Jesus returning to Armageddon, and the reference to this place in Scripture speaks of it as a place of gathering.
 Let’s read the Bible’s only reference to Armageddon in its context, and explore what it says: